starcoinorg/starcoin-cookbook/docs/03-move/97-move-test/03-how-to-debug.md

 #### Execution update test baseline
 **This is because we need to update test baseline**
 ```
-mpm spectest --ub
+mpm integration-test --ub
 ```
-An exp file with the same name as the test file will appear in the spectests directory
+An exp file with the same name as the test file will appear in the integration-tests directory
 The result of the simultaneous test results is a pass
 ```
 BUILDING StarcoinFramework